mishachepi/mishachepi/README.md

 # Hi there 🌲 I'm Misha

 ## About Me
-I'm a DevOps Engineer.
-I'm always looking for tackling new challenges and innovating in the field of DevOps.
-Building a DevOps culture in a team or company is an interesting and significant challenge for me, which I always embrace!
+I'm a DevOps Engineer with a big interest in clouds, networking and linux.
+I am very security conscious and implement all the best security practices.
+Focused on automatization with Python.
+Ready to implement DevOps practices to your team or company.

 ## Technical Skills
-- **Languages & Tools**: System Administration Windows/Linux/MacOS, Python C/C++ Docker ...
+- **Languages & Tools**: Python for development and scripting.
+Bash and PowerShell for scripting.
+Learning Go, Rust
-- **Areas of Interest**: I am interested in information security and its application in DevOps.
+- **DevOps tools**: Ansible, Terraform, Kubernetes, Docker, CI/CD tools
+- **Monitoring**: Zabbix, Prometheus, Grafana, ELK
+- **Clouds**: Azure, AWS, Google Cloud Platform,  DigitalOcean.
+- **Databases**: PostgreSQL, MongoDB, Redis, Kafka
 ---

-- 🔭 I’m currently working as a IT Engineer (Devops is included in my responsibilities).
-Now I am setting up IT processes in an IT company.
+- 🔭 I’m currently working as a DevOps Engineer and implementing DevOps practices to company with 400+ employees.
 - 🌱 I’m currently expanding my knowledge in information security, exploring its intersection with DevOps to enhance system integrity and reliability.
 And also I'm focusing on developing myself as an SRE specialist.
-- 🎎 I’m open to collaborating on projects that involve innovative DevOps practices or information security solutions
+- 🎎 I’m open to collaborating on projects that involve innovative DevOps practices or information security solutions.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mikhail-chepkin/).
 - 🏔️ Fun fact: I am from the beautiful Republic of Altay.
 ---